notno/op1-wav-converter/README.md

 # Features
 - Converts 32bit PCM integer WAV files to 32bit float WAV files.
 - Optionally trims silence from the end of WAV files using the `--trim` flag.
+- Works on all files in this directory and all its children, or optionally specify a single file to convert using the `-f` or `--file` flag.

 # Background
 The Teenage Engineering OP-1 Field exports 32bit PCM integer WAV files.
 These files are not directly compatible with Ableton Live, which expects 32bit float WAV files.
 This is a small utility to convert all `.wav` files in a directory and subdirectories to 32bit float WAV files.